 More Machines Planned

-Blanton said his team is starting work on a fourth pump for General Product Services.
-They are also building a double pump cementing trailer that features two triplex high-pressure pumps powered by two 630hp, Tier 4 Perkins engines.
+Blanton said his team is starting work on three more pumps for General Product Services, one of which is a double pump cementing trailer that features two triplex high-pressure pumps powered by two 630hp, Tier 4 Perkins engines.
 A third 170hp, Tier 4 engine will power the hydraulics and centrifugal pumps.

 “We’re hearing from GPS that the units are performing as advertised,” Blanton said.